Release Notes#

 CQM Presolve Algorithms#

 Presolve algorithms enhance performance and solution quality by performing preprocessing to reduce a problem’s redundant variables and constraints and to improve the accuracy of the CQM.
-With this release, best-in-class presolve algorithms are available in Ocean and automatically applied to problems submitted to Leap’s hybrid CQM solvers, for example, hybrid_constrained_quadratic_model_v1.
-In Ocean, you can use the presolve feature via the Ocean CQM Presolver class.
+With this release, best-in-class presolve algorithms are available in the Ocean software and automatically applied to problems submitted to hybrid CQM solvers in the Leap service, for example, hybrid_constrained_quadratic_model_v1.
+In the Ocean software, you can use the presolve feature via the CQM Presolver class.

 Note